-- A measure of profit or loss for each reportable segment. - A measure of total assets and liabilities for each reportable segment if such amounts are regularly provided to the CODM. - Other disclosures are required regarding each reportable segment if specific amounts are reported to the CODM - Judgements made by management for the purposes of aggregation of operating segments - Description of the operating segments that have been aggregated - Economic indicators considered in determining that segments share similar economic characteristics.
-Operating segment information disclosed is not necessarily IFRS compliant information, as it is based on - Operating segment information disclosed is not necessarily IFRS compliant information, as it is based or amounts reported internally - Operating segment information disclosed must be reconciled back to IFRS amounts disclosed in the financial statements - An entity reports the following geographical information if available: - Revenues from external customers, both attributed to the entity's country of domicile and attributed to all foreign countries - Non-current assets (except financial instruments, deferred tax assets, post-employment benefit assets and rights arising under insurance contracts) located both in the entity's country of domicile and in foreign countries - The amounts reported are based on the financial information that is used to produce the entity's financial statements. - An entity provides information about the extent of its reliance on its major customers.
+- An entity shall mandatorily report a measure of profit or loss and total assets for each reportable segment only if this information is regularly provided to the CODM - Other disclosures are required regarding each reportable segment if specific amounts are reported to the CODM - Judgements made by management for the purposes of aggregation of operating segments - Description of the operating segments that have been aggregated - Economic indicators considered in determining that segments share similar economic characteristics. - Operating segment information disclosed is not necessarily IFRS compliant information, as it is based on amounts reported internally - Operating segment information disclosed must be reconciled back to IFRS amounts disclosed in the financial statements - ▶ An entity reports the following geographical information if available: - Revenues from external customers, both attributed to the entity's country of domicile and attributed to all foreign countries - Non-current assets (except financial instruments, deferred tax assets, post-employment benefit assets and rights arising under insurance contracts) located both in the entity's country of domicile and in foreign countries - The amounts reported are based on the financial information that is used to produce the entity's financial statements. - An entity provides information about the extent of its reliance on its major customers.
 If revenues from transactions with a single external customer amount to 10% or more of an entity's revenues, the entity discloses that fact.